-When it comes to tube projection, the ASME boiler code states that the tube ends shall not be less than 1/4″ and not more than 1/2″.
+The ASME boiler code states the projection of tube ends into boiler drums and headers shall not be less than 1/4″ and not more than 1/2″.
 These are measured on the high side of the drum shell and before the tube end is flared.
 The code further specifies that the flare of the tube end must not be less than 1/8″ greater than the diameter of the tube hole.
 It is important not to exceed these specifications, in order to prevent splitting.

-Using a flare roll expander, like Elliott’s 1500 Series, roll and flare the tube end in one pass, approximately ¾ tight.
-When setting the tube expander in the tube it is a must to determine how far into the tube the expanding portion of the rolls should be set.
-The rolls should be set and the mandrels tightened so that the space between the end of the tube and the front of the flare roll will allow for rolling the tube three-fourths tight and, at the same time, provide a suitable flare.
-There aren’t strict guidelines for this step because tube rolling is best performed through the experience and judgment of the operator.
+Using a flare roll tube expander, roll and flare the tube end in one pass, approximately three-fourths tight.
+Roll a suitable flare to meet the ASME specifications.
+When setting the tube expander in the tube, it’s important to determine how far into the tube the expanding portion of the rolls should be set.
+Set the rolls and tighten the mandrel so that the space between the end of the tube and the front of the flare roll will allow for rolling the tube three-fourths tight while producing a suitable flare.
+It is realized that no rigid instruction can be prepared for this step since the rolling of boiler tubes is best performed through the experience and judgment of the operator.

-If there is a situation where the tube hole tolerance is extremely large, it may be necessary to set the tube with a straight roll expander first, then flare, and finally, re-roll with the straight roll expander.
+If a condition exists where the tube hole tolerance is extremely large, it may be necessary to set the tube with the straight roll expander, flare the end with a flare roll expander, and then re-roll with the straight roll expander.

-Once the tubes are flared, you want to use a straight roll tube expander, like Elliott’s 3300 Series, to form a leak-proof joint.
-This tool is equipped with a ball-bearing thrust ring, which bears against the tube end to reduce friction produced during expansion, allowing you to roll the tubes uniformly.
-When rolling, it is best to use a 3 roll style expander to get the best joint.
-This is because the internal surface of the tube has less blemish and more uniform extrusion of the tube metal into the seat groove.
+It has been proven that the three-roll tube expander will make a better tube joint.
+This is because the internal surface of the tube has fewer blemishes and a more uniform extrusion of the tube metal into the seat groove.
 Re-rolling with the three roll expander aids in relieving stress built up in the tube joint from the original rolling and flaring operation.